|

 0-50 amps

-This type of meter became so popular for testing radio batteries the home that some days in the mid 1920's
+This type of "pocket meter" became so popular for testing radio batteries in the home that at one point in the mid 1920's

 Triplett was producing over 1,200 battery meters per day.